On the Fault Lines of Loyalty: What Drives Us to Choose Sides in Friendship Rifts

 She has an ex-friend, Lola (not her real name).
 While I know Lola, I'm not her friend or ex-friend.
 Based on what Nan has shared, Lola sounds unwell.
 But I know these stories have passed through the intricate filter of Nan's lived experience, emotional struggles, and the ineffable friction and frisson between two people.

 Hearing Nan's side doesn't make me dislike Lola.
-They're just stories charged with Nan's pain and her sense of betrayal.
+They're just stories about Nan's pain and her sense of betrayal.
 I also know that if Lola told me her version of the friendship's unraveling, her account would be equally colored by her history, unresolved pain, and version of the truth.

 Nan ended her friendship with Lola after one final, intolerable breach of trust.
 They last spoke a few years ago.

-Meanwhile, Nan has a neighborhood acquaintance—let's call her Gwen—whom she's known casually for a long time.
+Meanwhile, Nan has a neighborhood acquaintance—Gwen—whom she's known casually for a long time.
 They've never hung out, but they have entire conversations on the street when they run into each other.
-They know each other's partners, their kids.
+They know each other's partners and their kids.
 They share a neighborhood they've lived in for decades.
 I'll mention here that all parties are between 45 and 60.

 Gwen is a massive fan of Nan's art.
 She comes to all her shows, raves about her work, and fangirls about Nan to others in front of her.
 Nan feels genuinely supported by Gwen.